Eschatologue/CM_wiki/docs/equipment/adventuring-gear/item.md

 # Adventuring Items

-These adventuring items are available as part of the 2024 Player's Handbook.
+These adventuring items are available as part of the PHB'24.

 ---